ysmood/nopack/readme.md

     // The path of the target relative to the project.
     path: String
 }) => {
+    // The compiled source.
     src: String | Buffer,

+    // The dependencies of this source.
     deps: [String]
 }
 ```